Electrical connector suggestions

 We have tried these blade fuse "taps" that push into the fuse box with the tap piggy-backed and wrapped around the end of the fuse.
 It works fine until the day you may want to remove the tap.

-They really stretch out the receiving terminal in the fuse box and when you reinstall the fuse without the tap, the fuse fits very loosely in the fuse box and can actually fall out !
+They really stretch out the receiving terminal in the fuse box and when you reinstall the fuse without the tap, the fuse fits very loosely in the fuse box and an actually fall out !

-This connector is the same in theory as the splice connector (2nd choice above) but here you can quickly disconnect from it to move the GPS unit to another car if you'd like.
+Crimp wire tap connector with quick disconnect This connector is the same in theory as the splice connector (2nd choice above) but here you can quickly disconnect from it to move the GPS unit to another car if you’d like.

 We use these to move a demonstrator Real-Time GPS unit amongst several cars and they work well.